Search

 £22,651.00

-This project enabled us to deliver 2 additional classes a week where we reached 45 new students across 52 classes in Govan alone, as well as adding interactive elements and excursions to the programme.
+Funding through this fund enabled us to deliver two additional classes a week, reaching 45 new students across 52 classes in Govan alone, while also incorporating interactive elements and excursions into the programme.

 New Scots reached